Discount Sale

 When placing a shipping label on a box, it is essential to put it on the largest flat surface available, ideally on the top.
 Always choose a side of the box that is clean, smooth, and unobstructed by seams, folds, or any other irregularities.

-Make sure the label is securely attached, ensuring that all edges are firmly adhered to prevent any peeling or damage during transit.
+Securely attach the label, ensuring all edges are firmly adhered to prevent peeling or damage during transit.
 Placing the shipping label in a prominent and easily visible location helps ensure accurate scanning and efficient handling throughout the shipping process.

 Some Best Practices for Shipping Labels